 - 1. Encourage all eligible family members to vote at each and every election. - 2.
-Participate in local government by attending council and court meetings, and getting to know your leaders there. - 3.
-Incorporate what you hear and see at these meetings into discussions for the dinner table, when visiting with club members, etc. Get the word out, and talk about what's going on.
+Participate in local government by attending council and fiscal court meetings, school board meeting, and getting to know leaders. - 3.
+Incorporate what you hear and see at these meetings into discussions for the dinner table, when visiting with club members, etc. Get the word out and talk about what's going on. - 4.
+Serve on the County Extension Council, Family and/or Consumer Sciences Advisory Council.